WalkerWang731/django-toexcel/README.md

 ## Introduction

 Django-toexcel is a simple Django app used to dump excel files from django models.
 It‘s for users who are already skilled with Django-admin.
-Django-toexcel more then djano-import-export support more version and  more simple.
+Django-toexcel than djano-import-export support more version and  more simple.
 But same to name, Django-toexcel not support import.

 ## Features